Reviewable/Reviewable/enterprise/operations.md

 Note that if you choose to rotate your RSA key then you must never downgrade your server below v1243.1957, as older versions may crash in this situation.

 1. Generate a new encryption key (`openssl genrsa -out private.pem 4096`).
-2. Add the new key to the front of the `REVIEWABLE_ENCRYPTION_PRIVATE_KEYS` environment variable, comma-separated from any old keys.
+2. Add the new key to the end of the `REVIEWABLE_ENCRYPTION_PRIVATE_KEYS` environment variable, comma-separated from any old keys, and restart your servers.
+This is necessary to ensure that all servers have the new key before the clients start using it to encrypt data.
+If you don't do rolling upgrades on your servers (i.e., all servers are shut down before new ones are deployed) then you can safely skip this step.
-3. Restart your servers.
+3. Move the new key to the front of `REVIEWABLE_ENCRYPTION_PRIVATE_KEYS` and restart your servers.
 4. Install `npm install --global reviewable-enterprise-tools` and make sure you can run `rotate_rsa_key`.
 5. Define `REVIEWABLE_FIREBASE`, `REVIEWABLE_FIREBASE_AUTH`, and `REVIEWABLE_ENCRYPTION_PRIVATE_KEYS` in your shell just like on your servers.
 6. Run `rotate_rsa_key`.
 The command is idempotent and can be rerun as necessary.
 It shouldn't take more than a few minutes.